KirbyPaint/EC-W3-independent-project/README.md

 _The purpose of this website is to demonstrate knowledge of looping with Javascript.
 It takes a user's numerical input and creates a "sentence" based on certain conditions._

-_How it functions:_
+How it functions:
-_The user inputs a number.
+The user inputs a number.
 This number will then become a sentence, starting at zero, and running until the user's input number is reached.
-For example, if the user enters "10" for their input, the code will output the sentence, "0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10"._
+For example, if the user enters "10" for their input, the code will output the sentence, "0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10".\
-_Then, the sentence is modified based on certain criteria.
+Then, the sentence is modified based on certain criteria.
 Any time there is a "1" in the sentence, that entire number becomes the word "Beep."
-In the example above, both "1" and "10" will become the word "Beep."_
+In the example above, both "1" and "10" will become the word "Beep."\
-_Now, any time there is a "2" in the sentence, that entire number becomes the word "Boop."
+Now, any time there is a "2" in the sentence, that entire number becomes the word "Boop."
 In the example above, "2" will become the word "Boop."
 The number 2 condition will supercede the number 1 condition.
-For example, the number "12" would not render as "Beep," but as "Boop."_
+For example, the number "12" would not render as "Beep," but as "Boop."\
-_Finally, any time there is a "3" in the sentence, that entire number becomes the phrase "Won't you be my neighbor?"
+Finally, any time there is a "3" in the sentence, that entire number becomes the phrase "Won't you be my neighbor?"
 In the example above, "3" will become the phrase "Won't you be my neighbor?"
 The number 3 condition will supercede both the number 2 and 1 conditions.
-For example, the numbers "23", "13", and "1023" would not render as "Beep" or "Boop," but rather as "Won't you be my neighbor?"_
+For example, the numbers "23," "13," and "1023," would not render as "Beep" or "Boop," but rather as "Won't you be my neighbor?"

 ## Setup/Installation Requirements